Wood Graining [ woo d-greyn-ing ] noun

-- Old Masters Graining Base
+Old Masters Graining Base

-- Old Masters Gel Stain
+Old Masters Gel Stain or Wiping Stain

-- Old Masters Polyurethane Finish
+Old Masters Polyurethane Finish

-- Old Masters Graining Tool
+Old Masters Wood Graining Tool

-- 1 1/2” to 2” Natural Bristle paint brush
+1 1⁄2” to 2” natural bristle paint brush

-- 2 sheets of fine grit sandpaper (220-280 grit)
+2 sheets of medium grit sandpaper (120-150 grit) 2 sheets of fine grit sandpaper (220-280 grit)

-- Test material for testing and practice
+Test material for testing and practice

 - Please read and follow the instructions as printed on the product labels and the following pages.

-- You are responsible for providing a good working environment (dust free, good lighting and good drying conditions).
+- You are responsible for providing a good working environment (dust free, good lighting, and good drying conditions).

-The surface in which the Graining Base is to be applied must be smooth, even and in sound condition – no chipping, cracking or peeling.
-It must be free of dirt, grease and wax.
+The surface in which the Graining Base is to be applied must be smooth, even, and in sound condition – no chipping, cracking, or peeling.
+It must be free of dirt, grease, and wax.

-For hard/slick or high gloss surfaces, you may want to use a conditioner called Deglosser.
-Deglosser is a chemical that prepares a slick or glossy finish to receive paint.
-(Most paint dealers are familiar with this product and can suggest a good one for your needs.)
-A high gloss finish must be dulled to avoid easy chipping of the wood grain finish.
+For hard/slick or high-gloss surfaces, you may want to use a conditioner called deglosser.
+A deglosser is a chemical that prepares a slick or glossy finish to receive paint.
+Most paint dealers are familiar with this product and can suggest a good one for your needs.
+A high-gloss finish must be dulled to avoid easy chipping of the wood grain finish.

 Before you start applying the Graining Base or any base paint, read the instructions found on the label.
-In addition:

 Apply the Graining Base with a good quality natural bristle brush.
 Try to minimize brush marks and coat the project as best as possible.
 If the base coat does not cover perfectly, don’t be overly concerned because the following steps will cover most imperfections.
 If the coverage is very bad, such as on a dark substrate, a second coat of Graining Base is advised.